edgeworx/docs/content/en/docs/more/maintenance.md

 During _Service-Impact Maintenance_, there is interruption to service.

 - Darcy Cloud Portal will be unavailable.
-Visiting [cloud.darcy.ai](https://cloud.darcy.ai) in your browser will return an "Undergoing Maintenance" page.
+A visit to [cloud.darcy.ai](https://cloud.darcy.ai) in your browser will return an "Undergoing Maintenance" page.
 - Darcy Cloud API routes will return a `503/Service Unavailable` HTTP status code.
 - `edgectl` commands will return an error.